 Carrot Purple Sun F1 200 seeds

 Purple Sun is a unique purple hybrid carrot, and the colour does not fade during cooking so will add a lot of fun to your dishes.
-It is a Nantes type carrot.
+These carrot seeds are Nantes type carrot.
 And the wonderful colour can encorage children too to eat more veggies.
 The darkest of dark purple colour, beautiful cylindrical roots.

 If you’ve ever seen Queen Anne’s lace growing on the side of the road, you’ve seen the ancestor of the modern carrot.
 Carrots are very satisfying to pull out of the ground and, after some fiddly work at the beginning, are pretty easy to grow as well.
 However, there are a number of things a gardener needs to know in order to enjoy a bountiful harvest.